shadow173/brainrot/README.md

-Here’s a README.md file that explains how to set up the project, install dependencies, and run a Streamlit app:

-markdown
-Copy code
 # Streamlit Application Setup Guide

 This guide walks you through setting up a Python virtual environment, installing the required dependencies, and running the Streamlit app.